whdesigns/Quiz-App/README.md

 ![](quizIMGs/q4.png)

 #### The meter will gradually fill up each time the user answers a question.
-This is good UX, so the user is aware of how long the app goes on for.
+This is so the user is aware of how long the app goes on for.
 ![](quizIMGs/Full_meter.png)
 ![](quizIMGs/empty_meter.png)